Challenge Anneka: ITV revival

 Challenge Anneka returned in December 2006 with a 'one-off' special on ITV, on Boxing Day and featured the team helping World Vision to rebuild a maternity clinic, a cricket pavilion and a children's play centre in Sri Lanka after the 2004 Tsunami disaster.
 This was shot in November 2006.

-There were plans for two more UK specials in 2007 – Rice walked on stage, along with television crew, during a McFly concert in Cambridge, and asked the band if they would record a single for charity – this formed part of the Challenge Anneka challenge recording an album to raise money for Children's Hospices around the UK, broadcast on 6 June 2007 on ITV and shot in April 2007.
-The album, Over the Rainbow was released on 4 June 2007.
-The two specials gained 3.34m (8pm, 26 December 2006) and 2.8m (9pm, 6 June 2007) viewers on ITV.
+The premise of the 2007 special originated from Rice walking on stage, along with television crew, during a McFly concert in Cambridge, to ask the band if they would record a single for charity – to accomplish the Challenge of recording an album to raise money for children's hospices around the UK.
+Shot in April 2007, it was broadcast on 6 June 2007, with the charity album released two days prior.

+The two specials achieved audiences of 3.3m and 2.9m viewers, respectively, barely entering the channel's top 30 programmes of the given weeks.
 A third special, reported in the press at the time of the revived format, was never completed, as ITV dropped their plans to revive the series in a frequent format.

 Following ITV abandoning their plans of a full revival, in 2009 Rice approached the BBC about a proposed revival as part of Children in Need night (where the format of Challenge Anneka had first been tested in 1987) to mark the 20th anniversary of the series.
 The BBC did not proceed with the proposal, citing that the series was no longer in the public consciousness.